 I published a post earlier on the Pros & Cons of roadtripping with kids.

-Either my husband and I are suckers for punishment, or we have itchy feet, or we really do just love to travel and since we are parents we have to drag the girls with us.
-Whatever the truth may be, we are off on two road trips between now and the New Year.
+Either my husband and I are suckers for punishment, or we have itchy feet, or we really do just love to travel … and as we are parents we have to drag the girls with us.
+Whatever the answer may be we are off on two road trips between now and the New Year.
 (So far it’s just the two – tbc lol.)